nikolay-e/Software-Project-Management-Lectures/README.md

 There are two major ways to determine the degree of completion:

-- The naïve approach, `𝐷𝑜𝐶𝐸𝑆 = 𝑎𝑐𝑡𝑢𝑎𝑙𝐸𝑓𝑓𝑜𝑟𝑡 / 𝑝𝑙𝑎𝑛𝑛𝑒𝑑𝐸𝑓𝑓𝑜𝑟𝑡`, where 𝐸𝑆 stands for Effort Spent.
+- The naïve approach, \(DoCES = \frac{actualEffort}{plannedEffort}\), where:
+  - \(ES\): Effort Spent.
   This approach works on the assumption that the planned effort is correct and if we have spent the effort, we are done.
 However, it fails when the planned effort is incorrectly estimated.

-- The estimate to complete approach, `𝐷𝑜𝐶𝐸𝑇𝐶 = 𝑎𝑐𝑡𝑢𝑎𝑙𝐸𝑓𝑓𝑜𝑟𝑡 / 𝑓𝑜𝑟𝑒𝑐𝑎𝑠𝑡𝐹𝑖𝑛𝑎𝑙𝐸𝑓𝑓𝑜𝑟𝑡` , where 𝐸𝑇𝐶 stands for Estimate to Complete.
+- The estimate to complete approach, \(DoCETC = \frac{actualEffort}{forecastFinalEffort}\), where:
+  - \(ETC\): Estimate to Complete.
   It defines the effort still needed to complete a work package by assessing the value of the work that is already done.
 If the forecasts are totally wrong, this approach may also fail.

 #### Milestone Trend Analysis